biaowww/biaowww.github.io/about.markdown

 layout: page
 ---
 <img src="media/img/gunshooting.jpg" width="205" height="256" align="right">
 My name is Biao Wang.
-I'm a data scientist living in Beijing, solving real-world problems with a data lens to support company's decision-making everyday.
+I'm a data scientist living in Hangzhou, solving real-world problems with a data lens to support company's decision-making everyday.

 I like technology but I hate it if no business thinking is behind;
 I like business but I hate it if no data analytics is presented;